 Katie has worked with clients in many industries, including automotive, corporate, medical, educational, non-profit, and financial.
 Her experiences range from administrative agencies to large firm litigation.

-Katie was recognized in the Oakland County Executive’s Elite 40 Under 40 Class of 2020 and was named the 2018 Regeana Myrick Outstanding Young Lawyer by the State Bar of Michigan Young Lawyers Section.
-She has been recognized among Michigan Lawyers Weekly’s 2016 Up and Coming Lawyers, named a Michigan Super Lawyers Rising Star from 2014 to 2020, and received the Women’s Bar Association Member of the Year Award in 2017.
+Katie was recognized by Crain’s Detroit Business among Notable Women in the Law in 2021, Michigan Lawyers Weekly 2021 class of Women in the Law and Go-To Lawyers in employment law, in the Oakland County Executive’s Elite 40 Under 40 Class of 2020 and was named the 2018 Regeana Myrick Outstanding Young Lawyer by the State Bar of Michigan Young Lawyers Section.
+She has been recognized among Michigan Lawyers Weekly’s 2016 Up and Coming Lawyers, named a Michigan Super Lawyers Rising Star since 2014, recognized as a “Top Lawyer in Metro Detroit” in Labor & Employment Law by DBusiness Magazine in 2023, and received the Women’s Bar Association Member of the Year Award in 2017.

-Katie has led the Oakland County Bar Association’s Diversity and Inclusion Committee as Chair since 2019, during which time the organization has developed an anti-racism statement and partnered with several professionals to lead and deepen conversations that will have a meaningful impact on the legal and community landscape throughout Metropolitan Detroit.
-For many years, Katie has been active in the Women Lawyers Association of Michigan, where she currently serves on the Gender Equity Committee.
+Katie led the Oakland County Bar Association’s Diversity and Inclusion Committee as Chair from 2019 to 2021, during which time the organization developed an anti-racism statement and partnered with several professionals to lead and deepen conversations that will have a meaningful impact on the legal and community landscape throughout Metropolitan Detroit.
+For many years, Katie has been active in the Women Lawyers Association of Michigan, where she has served on the Gender Equity Committee, among others.

 The United States District Court for the Eastern District of Michigan recognized Katie with a Pro Bono Accomplishment Award.
 She has provided numerous pro bono services, including handling a prisoner’s rights case, volunteering at Homeless Experience Legal Protection and Common Ground’s Legal Clinic, and coordinating pro bono activities for the Women’s Bar Association.